Decipher/textimage/README.txt

     - caching - if set to TRUE, the image will be cached for future accesses;
       otherwise, the image will be stored in textimage_store and deleted on cron run.
+// @todo revise
-    - node - a node entity.
-It is used for resolving the tokens in the text effects.
+//    - node - a node entity.
+It is used for resolving the tokens in the text
+//      effects.
-    - source_image_file - a file entity.
-It is used for resolving the tokens in the text effects.
+//    - source_image_file - a file entity.
+It is used for resolving the tokens
+//      in the text effects.
     - target_uri - allows to specify the URI where the textimage file should be stored.
 If specified, the automatic URI generation performed by Textimage is bypassed and caching disabled.